arpadp/javascript-jira-to-actionableagile/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 If you don't know about https://analytics.actionableagile.com go chek it out.
-Is a great toll.
+It's a great toll.
 They also have a jira plugins and are very good and seamless to use.

 Sometimes one can't get the jira plugin, so the problem statement this thing solves is: